ANALYSIS-Wall St outlook darkens as grim inflation report tees up more Fed hawkishness

 “The Fed was already going on a tightening path in the next several months and now they have got to actually increase that given this report,” said Matthew Miskin, co-chief investment strategist at John Hancock Investment Management.
 “It’s pretty negative across the board for markets.”

-Fed funds futures are now pricing in a roughly 36% chance that the Fed next week raises its benchmark rate by a full percentage point.
+Fed funds futures are now pricing in a roughly 36% chance that the Fed next week raises its benchmark rate by a full percentage point, a view supported by analysts at Nomura, who on Tuesday forecast a 100 basis point hike in September.
+Some analysts also raised expectations on how high the central bank will lift rates in coming months.

 Growing expectations for Fed hawkishness are an unwelcome development for a market already contending with uncertainty on multiple fronts, from worries over whether the central bank’s inflation fight will bring in a recession to the knock-on effects of rising real yields on asset prices.